-Elevation Certificates For Flood Insurance Explained: What Are They and Who Needs One?
+Elevation Certificates For Flood Insurance Explained

 People shopping for flood insurance have probably come across the term “elevation certificate (EC).”
 Simply put, an elevation certificate for flood insurance determines your home or property’s susceptibility to flood damage.
 Whether or not you have this document can become a crucial question while shopping for flood insurance – but not all insurers require it.